okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster_connection.md

 page_title: "oktapam_kubernetes_cluster_connection Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Beta Feature: A set of details describing how to connect to an existing Kubernetes Cluster.
-NOTE: This is only available if the Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
+  Beta Feature: A set of details describing how to connect to an existing Kubernetes cluster.
+NOTE: This is only available if the ASA Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
 ---

 # oktapam_kubernetes_cluster_connection (Resource)

-Beta Feature: A set of details describing how to connect to an existing Kubernetes Cluster.
-NOTE: This is only available if the Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
+Beta Feature: A set of details describing how to connect to an existing Kubernetes cluster.
+NOTE: This is only available if the ASA Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.